Unraveling the collision scenario of the dissociative galaxy cluster Abell 56 through hydrodynamic simulations: Simulation setup

 where $M_\mathrm{g} = \frac{f_{\mathrm{gas}} M_{200}}{1 - f_{\mathrm{gas}}}$, $\rho_0 = \mu_{\mathrm{e}} n_{\mathrm{e}} m_\mathrm{H}$ is the central gas density, the $\mu_{\mathrm{e}}$ is the mean molecular weight per electron, $n_{\mathrm{e}}$ is the electron number density, and $m_\mathrm{H}$ is the proton mass.
 Assuming $n_{\mathrm{e}} ^N = 3 \times 10^{-3}$\,cm$^{-3}$ and $n_{\mathrm{e}} ^S = 6 \times 10^{-3}$\,cm$^{-3}$, we obtained $a_\mathrm{g}^\mathrm{N} = 445$\,kpc and $a_\mathrm{g}^\mathrm{S} = 414$\,kpc.

 After creating the initial conditions of the two structures with the parameters described above, we set up the collision scenario.
 The initial separation distance of each cluster was $3$\,Mpc, with an initial approach velocity of $v = 600$\,km\,s$^{-1}$.
-This velocity was sufficient to reach the desired results.
 This study explored four distinct scenarios with impact parameters of $b = 0$\,kpc, $b = 200$\,kpc, $b = 400$\,kpc, and $b = 800$\,kpc.